olgOk/Hercules/Hydra/readme.txt

 1. Compile the server.c using <gcc server.c -o server>
 2. Run server providing the port e.g. <./server 5000>,
     where port number = 5000;
-3. If running as deamon use  <./server -D 5000>
+3. If running as daemon use  <./server -D 5000>
     -> to silence warnigns use -w flag
-    -> to stop deamon provide in the terminal line <killall server>
+    -> to stop daemon provide in the terminal line <killall server>
     -> to see the prossecc in background use <top>